TejaswaSMehra/simulated-annealing-VLSI-design/README.md

 - **`visualizer.py`**: Provides functions for visualizing the circuit and its layout.
 - **`tc_gen.py`**: Generates random test cases for circuit configurations.

-## Simulated Annealing Approaches

-1. **SimulatedAnnealing**: This implementation uses basic perturbation techniques to explore the solution space.
-It randomly moves gates and accepts or rejects new configurations based on a probability function that considers cost differences.

-2. **SwappingAnnealing**: This enhanced version incorporates a grid-based packing strategy, organizing gates within envelopes to avoid overlaps.
+**SwappingAnnealing**: This enhanced version incorporates a grid-based packing strategy, organizing gates within envelopes to avoid overlaps.
 It allows for both vertical and horizontal packing, selecting the configuration that minimizes wirelength effectively.

 ## Test Cases